How many times has this happened to you:

 Step 4: That’s about it.
 Now your vectors won’t get down-sampled every time you (or somebody else) makes a pdf.
 And your company can look its best, every time.

 Update: There are a few limitations when copying/pasting vectors from AI to WORD/PPT.
 The main one that I know of is that colour blends/gradients/special effects do not translate well from AI to WORD/PPT.
-But, as is with all software, things might change with the next update So approach this copy-paste trick with fingers-crossed and know that the best thing you can do is try.
-Be sure to save your work first ;^)
+But, as is with all software, things might change with the next update So approach this copy-paste trick with fingers-crossed and know that the best thing you can do is try and ALWAYS be ready to adapt when they change the rules again, because they will.